WoltLab/docs.woltlab.com/pages/php/api/php_api_sitemaps.md

 Other optional methods are:

 * The `getLastModifiedColumn()` method returns the name of the column in the database where the last modification date is stored.
-  If there is none, this method must return `null`.
+  If there is none, this method must return `null.
 * The `canView()` method checks whether the passed `DatabaseObject` is visible to the current user with the current user always being a guest.
 * The `getObjectListClass()` method returns a non-standard `DatabaseObjectList` class name.
 * The `getObjectList()` method returns the `DatabaseObjectList` instance.